 7 Advantages of Visiting Cape Town in the Winter

 December to February is the peak tourist season in Cape Town and I will say, it’s a great time to visit.
 The weather is hot, the nightlife is buzzing, and everyone’s in a celebratory mood.
-With that being said, I also really enjoy Cape Town during the winter, and I actually think there are some big advantages to visiting then.

 What is winter in Cape Town like?